schmittyt/GettingDataCourseProject/README.md

 #Overview:#
-This readme describes the folder structure and behavior of the script “run_analysis.R”.
+This readme describes the input folder structure, the processing logic and output of the script “run_analysis.R”.

 ##Input:##
 This code assumes the following folder structure: